 Although 99designs is a reputable site and pays reliably, getting paid ultimately depends on the client.
-They can actually refuse to pay you the contest isn’t pre-paid to begin with.
+They can actually refuse to pay you if the contest isn’t set as pre-paid.

-In fact, some clients are not interested in choosing a winning entry at all since there’s no need to guarantee the prize money until the finalists are selected (which won’t happen).
+In fact, some clients are not interested in choosing a winning entry at all since there’s actually no need for them to guarantee the prize money until the finalists are selected (which won’t happen).
 Instead, they just use 99designs as a means to generate concepts and ideas.
-Since entries are not copyrighted, there’s pretty much nothing you can do to prevent such practice.
+Since entries are not copyrighted, there’s pretty much nothing you can do to prevent such bad practices.

 However, 99designs isn’t all bad — if you focus less on the money and more on doing your best work.
 Some clients do recognize the value of good design and forming solid relationships with designers.
 They will take the time to come up with a detailed design brief, provide constructive feedback to the designers, and post updates as frequently as possible.

 Also, with so many bad designers on 99designs, it’s not hard for you to catch the attention of these clients.
 As such, if you happen to take part in their contests, you will actually have a good chance of winning.
 Everyone likes to win, and being chosen as a winner will definitely boost your ego and reaffirm your skills as a graphic designer.
 Even better, the client might even send more projects your way outside of 99designs.

 At the end of the day, it’s entirely possible to make money on 99designs — just don’t count on it as a reliable source of income.